 A: Rain Country is committed to remaining accessible to community members at all income levels.
 Please gauge for yourself whether you’re able to pay $5, $15, somewhere in between, or let the staff person at the door to the West Hall know that you’re with Rain Country and are exempt from a cover charge that night.
 Our board and leaders are discussing more “formal” scholarship options for the future but, for now, please don’t be shy about sliding up and down the “sliding scale” and let us know if you ever run into any issues making use of the full range of the scale (all the way down to $0!).

 While our partnership with the Cuff over the years has included participating in everything from coat checks to BBQs, we are looking forward to all the unique opportunities the Century Ballroom has to offer!

 Richard Dominguez, Vice President

-The Emerald City Hoedown will feature over 35 hours of workshops, featuring guest instructors from all over North America as well as our regular Rain Country Dance Association instructors and favorites from the Northwest.
+The Emerald City Hoedown features over 35 hours of workshops, featuring guest instructors from all over North America as well as our regular Rain Country Dance Association instructors and favorites from the Northwest.

-ECH will also feature four tracks of workshops on Friday and Saturday, and three on Sunday in ballrooms and meeting rooms on three floors of the hotel — Country Couples, Swing, Line Dance, and Taste & Technique.
-Sunday will also include three tracks of workshops, a mix of County Couples, Swing, and Line Dance, and an evening dance.
+ECH also usually features four tracks of workshops on Friday and Saturday, and three on Sunday in ballrooms and meeting rooms on three floors of the hotel — Country Couples, Swing, Line Dance, and Taste & Technique.
+Sunday also includes three tracks of workshops, a mix of County Couples, Swing, and Line Dance, and an evening dance.

-NOTE: this event will vaccinated only and will observe all state and local Covid-19 guidance currently enforced.
+NOTE: COVID vaccination was required for the 2023 event and all state and local COVID-19 guidance was enforced.